Barrick Gold Corporation (GOLD) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Barrick Gold Corporation (NYSE: GOLD) Right Now?

-Barrick Gold Corporation (NYSE: GOLD) has a price-to-earnings ratio of 68.24x that is above its average ratio.
-Additionally, the 36-month beta value for GOLD is 0.30.
-There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”
+Barrick Gold Corporation (NYSE: GOLD) has a price-to-earnings ratio that is above its average at 69.12x. and a 36-month beta value of 0.32.
+Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?